Density-Aware Farthest Point Sampling: Related work

 In this work we focus on passive and model-agnostic sampling strategies.
 Coresets~\citep{Feldman2019} provide an effective set of tools for performing model-agnostic passive sampling.
 Uniform random sampling is considered the natural benchmark for all the other sampling strategies~\citep{Feldman2019}.
 Importance sampling selects data points that are more important to the problem at hand based on importance weights determining the relevance of each data point.
 For instance, \citet{Xie2023data} present an importance sampling approach for selecting suitable pretraining datasets for large language models.
 Cluster-based methods, such as $k$-medoids++ and $k$-means++~\citep{Schubert2021}, group similar points together and select representatives from each cluster.
 Greedy methods such as submodular function maximization algorithms~\citep{krause2014submodular} start with an empty set and iteratively add the most influential point at each step, according to a given principle.
-Data twinning partitions the dataset into statistically similar twin set by attempting to minimizing the energy distance, a quantity that can be estimated solely computing pairwise distances between data features.
+Data twinning partitions the dataset into statistically similar twin sets by attempting to minimize the energy distance, a quantity that can be estimated solely by computing pairwise distances between data features.
 It has been effectively used for training data selection in regression \citep{Vakayil2022}.
-The work most similar to ours is~\citet{Climaco2023}, where the authors show that selecting the training set by fill distance minimization using the Farthest Point Sampling (FPS) can reduce the maximum prediction error of Lipschitz continuous regression models.
-However, the authors also show that FPS does not offer any significant benefit in terms of the average absolute prediction error when compared to other benchmark passive sampling model-agnostic approaches.
+In our earlier work~\citet{Climaco2023} we show that selecting the training set by fill distance minimization using the Farthest Point Sampling (FPS) can reduce the maximum prediction error of Lipschitz continuous regression models.
+However, we also show that FPS does not offer any significant benefit in terms of the average absolute prediction error when compared to other benchmark passive sampling model-agnostic approaches.